rapidsai/rapids-examples/pycuda_cudf_integration/README.md

 ```

 ## PyCuda Limitations
-At its core, `pycuda` is meant for writing CUDA kernels that operate on fixed length columns.
+At its core, `pycuda` is meant for writing CUDA kernels that operate on fixed width columns.
 One interesting fact about `pycuda` is that it allows including external libraries, such as `thrust` or `libcudf`.
 However, the issue becomes that pycuda allows device-based code in external libraries such as `thrust`, but does not support running host code.

 ## Working with external CUDA libraries
 To showcase how this can be done, we will be using a simple example of how we can fill a `cudf` column with random numbers.